-To locate a local art installer, please contact the Curatorial Department at 775.329.3333 ex.
-259 and we may be able to assist you.
+To locate a local art installer, please contact the Curatorial Department at 775.398.7259 and we may be able to assist you.

 How do I register for classes?

 Online registration for Museum School classes is encouraged.
-Visit the museum school online or call 775.329.3333 ex.
-260 or you may register in-person at the Admissions Desk (Tues. – Sun., 10 am – 5 pm).
+Visit the museum school onlineor call 775.398.7260 or you may register in-person at the Admissions Desk (Wed. – Sun., 10 am – 5 pm).

 How do I pay for a class?

-Classes can be paid for with credit card (Visa, Mastercard, American Express) for online or phone registrations, check or cash for registrations at the Admissions Desk (Tues. – Sun., 10 am – 5 pm).
+Classes can be paid for with any major credit card for online or phone registrations, check or cash for registrations at the Admissions Desk (Wed. – Sun., 10 am – 5 pm).
 Method of payment in full secures the student space in class.

 How do I know if a class is full?